chahrazedbb/OPTIMA/README.md

     torchserve --start --ncs --model-store model_store --models OPTIMA_trained_model.mar
     ```

-OPTIMA uses Spark as query engine.
-However, it implements two virtual data models GRAPH and TABULAR.
+OPTIMA uses Spark as query engine and implements two virtual data models GRAPH and TABULAR.
 For GRAPh Virtual Data Model the Spark Graphx API is used and For TABULAR Virtual Data Model, the Apache Spark API is used.
-Therefore Spark with both libriries (Spark Graphx and Apache Spark) has to be installed beforehand.
+Therefore, Spark with both libriries (Spark Graphx and Apache Spark) has to be installed beforehand.
 The selection of Optimal Virtural Data Model GRAPH or TABULAR is based on deep learning model based on query bevahior introduced above.

 ### Spark
 - Download Spark from the [Spark official website](https://spark.apache.org/downloads.html).
 In order for Spark to run in a cluster, you need to configure a 'standalone cluster' following guidelines in the [official documentation page](https://spark.apache.org/docs/2.2.0/spark-standalone.html).